maiziezhoulab/CNVeil/README.md

 ```
 To set up the environment, you should have [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) installed on your machine.
 Then simple run
 ```
-conda env create -f CNVeil/python/environment.yml
+conda env create -f CNVeil/Python/environment.yml
 ```
-You will have a vitual enviroment called CNVeil installed.
+You will have a virtual environment called CNVeil installed.
 You must load this virtual environment before you run the CNVeil-python pipeline.
 ```
 conda activate CNVeil
 ```